rahul14rx/end_user_cryptotracker/README.md

 ## Overview

 This project provides a framework for analyzing Ethereum blockchain transactions to identify end users (individuals) and distinguish them from institutional accounts, exchanges, and smart contracts.
-The system uses transaction graph analysis, machine learning, and heuristic-based approaches to classify addresses and predict user behaviors.
+The system uses transaction graph analysis, machine learning, and heuristic-based approaches to classify addresses and predict user behaviors .
+Me along with my friend Chorko built this project

 ## Features